The Financial Services Expertise Series: This training article is for financial professionals.

 Their implementation only cost them $5K with us.
 They pay us a fixed fee monthly, and we do not itemize bill.com, Sage Intacct, Microsoft 365, or SharePoint server costs to deliver their automated reports.
 We provide help and insights in a meaningful way to them.
 While the help is invited and great, it must also be meaningful.

 Customers want meaning.
 With this fantastic technology, we could give clients 25 graphs to explain what we see.
 We could supply them reports, notices, and alerts.
 Receiving an email alert on your phone every day for the first few weeks of having email alerts seems excellent.
 However, in our experience, as you continue with the technology, it becomes too much for our clients.
 So, we have to make it meaningful.
 Over and over we accountants tell clients in our verbiage what it is we think they want to hear.
-To me, it sounds like blah, blah, blah, blah, blah, blah.
+It sounds like blah, blah, blah, blah, blah, blah.

 Here is one example of providing meaningful information, data, and insights.